ferreiratiago/too-good-to-waste/README.md

 * Ricardo Amaral (https://pixels.camp/rfgamaral)
 * Tiago Lopes (https://pixels.camp/ferreiratiago)

-## Code repository
+## License

-You can find our code at: https://github.com/rfgamaral/TooGoodToWaste

-The code is released under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+Use of this source code is governed by an MIT-style license that can be found in the [LICENSE](LICENSE) file.